 PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 1.1a Percentage of production volume from production locations where member company buys at least 10% of production capacity.
-38% Member companies with less than 10% of a production location's production capacity generally have limited influence on production location managers to make changes.
+34% Member companies with less than 10% of a production location's production capacity generally have limited influence on production location managers to make changes.
 Supplier information provided by member company.
 2 4 0

-Comment: 38% of Filippa K's supplier volume in 2016 is bought from factories where the company has substantial leverage (at least 10% of the factory production capacity), including over 30% leverage at a number of its key suppliers in Portugal.
+Comment: 34% of Filippa K's supplier volume in 2017 is bought from factories where the company has substantial leverage (at least 10% of the factory production capacity).
+Over 60% of Filippa K's purchasing volume comes from suppliers located in low-risk countries.